greenhas/spg_website/content/Communities/2024-01-16-Generative-AI.md

 ---
+type: ["link"]
 date: 2024-01-16T20:02:22-05:00
-tags: ["link","Communities","generative AI","webcomics","Cat and Girl","digital labor"]
+tags: ["generative AI","webcomics","Cat and Girl","digital labor"]
 title: "🔗 linkblog: my thoughts on 'Cat and Girl'"
 ---
 Generative AI has a digital labor issue, and we aren't paying enough attention to it.